-TRADITIONAL AND FLEXCampus® ADMISSIONS
+TRADITIONAL AND DCC Online ADMISSIONS

 The Office of Admissions holistically evaluates each application for admission.
-Applicants who do not meet all of the admissions criteria are encouraged to continue with the admissions process.
-Adult students are encouraged to apply to FLEXCampus®.
+Adult students are encouraged to apply to DCC Online.
 Please contact an admissions representative if there are any questions about the admissions process or eligibility for admissions.